SMTG-Bham/sumo/docs/source/vaspy-kgen.rst

 ``vaspy-kgen`` automatically looks for a ``POSCAR`` file in the current directory.
 A different structure file can be specified using the ``--poscar`` option.

-The denisty of the k-points along the path can be controlled using the ``--density`` option.
+The density of the k-points along the path can be controlled using the ``--density`` option.
 The default is 60.

 Hybrid Band Structures
 ~~~~~~~~~~~~~~~~~~~~~~

-By default, ``vaspy-kgen`` generates ``KPOINTS`` files for use in non-selfconsistent band structure calculations (e.g. for use with generalised-gradient approximation functionals).
+By default, ``vaspy-kgen`` generates ``KPOINTS`` files for use in non-selfconsistent band structure calculations
+(e.g. for use with generalised-gradient approximation functionals).
 To perform hybrid band structures, the
 zero-weighted k-point scheme should be used.
 To generate ``KPOINTS`` files for use in hybrid band structures, an
 ``IBZKPT`` file must be located in the current directory (the generated k-points will be appended to those in
 this file).
 Then simply run the following::